hashicorp/terraform/website/guides/running-terraform-in-automation.html.md

 [state locking](/docs/state/locking.html) will additionally provide safety against race conditions that can be caused by concurrent Terraform runs.

+## Controlling Terraform Output in Automation

+By default, some Terraform commands conclude by presenting a description of a possible next step to the user, often including a specific command to run next.

+An automation tool will often abstract away the details of exactly which commands are being run, causing these messages to be confusing and un-actionable, and possibly harmful if they inadvertently encourage a user to bypass the automation tool entirely.

+When the environment variable `TF_IN_AUTOMATION` is set to any non-empty value, Terraform makes some minor adjustments to its output to de-emphasize specific commands to run.
+The specific changes made will vary over time, but generally-speaking Terraform will consider this variable to indicate that there is some wrapping application that will help the user with the next step.

+To reduce complexity, this feature is implemented primarily for the main workflow commands described above.
+Other ancillary commands may still produce command line suggestions, regardless of this setting.

 ## Plan and Apply on different machines

 When running in an orchestration tool, it can be difficult or impossible to